 An Ohio Assemblyman introduced HB 147, which would affect background checks for concealed handgun licenses.

-The Texas state House passed HB 1769, which would affect background checks for assisted living facility license applicants.
+The Texas state House passed HB 1769, which would affect background checks for assisted living facility license candidates.

 Oklahoma Governor Mary Fallin (R) signed HB 2179, which will affect background checks for operators of commercial motor vehicles.